mkhrapov/giant-pyramid-solver/README.md

 ### Genetic Algorithm Solver

 In the few experiments that I ran with it, the genetic algorithm solver found the solution in 3 to 40 seconds.

+### Hybrid Solver

+I had high hopes for a hybrid solver that combined features from my genetic algorithm solver and the constraint solver.
+And in one of the runs I got lucky and it found a solution in under 2 sec.
+But this was not reproducible.
+In most cases it took it so long to find a solution that I would kill the run before then.